Latest Insights/Back to Generator

 How to Make Your Website ADA and WCAG Compliant: A Practical Guide

 In 2026, web accessibility is no longer optional.
 A growing number of lawsuits, regulations, and industry standards require websites to be accessible to people with disabilities.
 The two key frameworks you need to understand are the ADA (Americans with Disabilities Act) and WCAG (Web Content Accessibility Guidelines).
+This guide explains, in plain language, what each one is, who they apply to, and the practical steps that move a site toward compliance.

 What is the ADA?